Christian48596/tddft-gauge-bridge/README.md

   - `F4_skin_depth.png` – RF/microwave skin depth at two temperatures
   - `Table_S1_units_prefactors.csv` – constants and parameters (Table S1)

-- `IMG/`
-  Folder where the figures are written (created automatically if missing).

 - `README.md`
   This file.

-If you use a different structure in your paper (e.g. `F1.png` instead of `F1_epsilon_overlay.png`), you can just rename the generated files or adapt the script paths.

 ---

 ## Requirements